 |Five-year Ontario licence||$90 CAD|

 Even if you’ve been driving for over 20 years, it’s probably a good idea to familiarize yourself with the rules of the road in Ontario before getting behind the wheel of a car.
-The reason why is there are some rules that you may not be familiar with in your home country.
+This is because there may be some rules that you may be unfamiliar with in your home country.

 Here are some common road rules for Ontario: